acvos/function-pipe/README.md

 ## Motivation
 Javascript is a very powerful language.
 Why not make it even more powerful with a simple functional composition tool?
 Function pipe allows you to create functions by combining other functions, just like lego blocks.

-Poly-filter works equally well with both arrays and objects so you never have to write those annoying iterations again.

 ## Features
 - Converts a list of functions into a function
 - Supports array or multiple arguments syntax